MISHRA7752/lru-backend/README.md

 -> To change the port, open `main.go`. in case if busy
 # Connect Frontend and Backend
 -> Ensure the port in `main.go` for the backend matches the port specified in `RuntimeConfig.ts` in the frontend repository.
+# Info

--> Make sure to start backend server before frontend
+-> By default LRU size is set to 10 you can change it in `handler.go` -> Make sure to start backend server before frontend